-- 1. Select and use appropriate flow measurement, field measurement, and continuous monitoring devices and methods consistent with accepted scientific practices. - 2.
-Install, calibrate, and maintain these devices to ensure the accuracy of the measurements is consistent with the accepted industry standard and the manufacturer's recommendation for that type of device. - 3.
-Calibrate continuous monitoring instruments per manufacturer's recommendation unless it can demonstrate a longer period is sufficient based on monitoring records.
-The Permittee: - a.
-May calibrate apparatus for continuous monitoring of dissolved oxygen by air calibration. - b.
+- Select and use appropriate flow measurement, field measurement, and continuous monitoring devices and methods consistent with accepted scientific practices. - 2.
+Install, calibrate, and maintain these devices to ensure the accuracy of the measurements is consistent with the accepted industry standard and the manufacturer's recommendation for that type of device. - Calibrate continuous monitoring instruments per manufacturer's recommendation unless it can demonstrate a longer period is sufficient based on monitoring records.
+The Permittee:

+- May calibrate apparatus for continuous monitoring of dissolved oxygen by air calibration. - b.
 Must calibrate continuous chlorine measurement instruments using a grab sample analyzed in the laboratory within 15 minutes of sampling. - 4.
-Calibrate micro-recording temperature devices, known as thermistors, using protocols from Ecology's Quality Assurance Project Plan Development Tool (Standard Operating Procedures for Continuous Temperature Monitoring of Fresh Water Rivers and Streams Version 1.0 10/26/2011).
+Calibrate micro-recording temperature devices, known as thermistors, using protocols from Ecology's Quality Assurance Project Plan Development Tool (Standard Operating Procedures EAP080, Version 2.1: Continuous Temperature Monitoring of Fresh Water Rivers and Streams).
 This document is available online at: